Mesklin: Description

 Mesklin orbits its star in an elongated ellipse, completing a full revolution in 1,800 Earth-days.
-The high orbital eccentricity combines with a pronounced axial tilt to result in an uneven seasonal cycle with very long springs and summers (at 28 months each) and much briefer autumns and winters (2 months each) for the southern hemisphere and vice versa for the northern; the two hemispheres thus have significantly different climates.
+The high orbital eccentricity combines with a pronounced axial tilt to result in an uneven seasonal cycle.
+In the southern hemisphere, the springs and summers are very lengthy (28 Earth-months each), and the autumns and winters are much briefer (2 months each); the pattern is reversed in the northern hemisphere.
+The two hemispheres thus have significantly different climates.
 The planet is cold, with average temperatures ranging from −50 °C at the closest approach to its star to −180 °C at the furthest point in its orbit.
-Mesklin is itself orbited by two small moons and a large ring system.
+Mesklin is itself orbited by two small moons and has a large ring system.

-The surface is covered mostly by methane (CH_{4}) and ammonia (NH_{3}), both mainly in the liquid state; the oceans are primarily made up of methane, while the ammonia is also present as snow.
+The surface is covered mostly by methane and ammonia, both mainly in the liquid state; the oceans are primarily made up of methane, while the ammonia is also present as snow.
 The atmosphere is principally composed of hydrogen, and its density decreases with increasing altitude to such a degree that atmospheric refraction through the successive layers produces the optical illusion that an observer on the surface perceives the ground as curving upwards, as if living on the concave inside of a bowl rather than the convex surface of a spheroid.

 The planet is inhabited by various lifeforms.
 The intelligent native inhabitants, the Mesklinites, resemble centipedes or caterpillars.
-They are 15 in long and 2 in wide, with eighteen pairs of legs ending in suckers as well as a forward pair of pincers for manipulation and a rear pair for attaching to the ground.
+They are 15 in long and 2 in wide, with eighteen pairs of legs ending in suckers, as well as a forward pair of pincers for manipulation and a rear pair for attaching to the ground.
 They have four eyes and mandibles.
 They have a tough exoskeleton that allows them to withstand the planet's strong gravity.
 They have no lungs but breathe hydrogen by absorbing it directly from the atmosphere in a manner similar to that used by the respiratory system of insects, whereas oxygen is toxic to them.
 They are able to survive while submerged for extended periods of time by breathing dissolved gases.
-Their lifespans are much longer than those of humans.
+Their lifespan is much longer than that of humans.
 They have a strong fear of heights and of being underneath objects, owing to the danger posed by such things in a high-gravity environment.
 For similar reasons, they have no concept of flying or throwing things.
-Their society is pre-industrial with rudimentary technology including seafaring vessels.
+Their society is pre-industrial, with rudimentary technology including seafaring vessels.